The Easiest Way to Make an Impact

 Interested in helping Jackson College and our mission but feel overwhelmed by the thought of writing another check or giving up your assets today?
 A simple, flexible and versatile way to ensure we can continue our work for years to come is a gift in your will or living trust, known as a charitable bequest.

 By including a bequest to Jackson College Foundation in your will or living trust, you are ensuring that the College can continue our mission for years to come.
-Your gift also entitles your estate to an unlimited federal estate tax charitable deduction.

 See How It Works

 Check Out This Potential Scenario